Loading, please wait...

 Is it safe to go to Egypt?

 Despite a history of political unrest, Egypt like most places can be considered a safe tourist destination, provided you've done your research and planning beforehand, and exercise a little common sense.
-It is generally advised to avoid areas designated as higher risk by the FCO - such as Sinai region.
+It is generally advised to avoid areas designated as higher risk by the FCDO - such as Sinai region.

 Is Egypt in the European Union?